All Episodes

 He wants to bring these prisoners of war into the United States, give them constitutional rights and lawyers, and basically fight the war in the court system.

-So on the one hand, Senator McCain sounds all gung-ho, I'm for the surge in this sort of thing, but if you look some of the other things that he's trying to cut down on the interrogations that take place.
+But if you look, some of the other things that he's trying to cut down on the interrogations that take place, I mean, isn't that part of the war?

-The internal security of the country.
+The internal security of the country?

 I mean, we were attacked here on 9-11 after all.

-Uh Senator McCain says that, you know, if we waterboard these clowns, we're no better than our enemy.
+Senator McCain says that, you know, if we waterboard these clowns, we're no better than our enemy.

 What do the troops think of that?

-I'm just I'm just throwing throwing some questions out there.
+I'm just throwing some questions out there.

 Not trying to agitate.

-Not trying to stir the putt.
+Not trying to stir the punt.

 That happens naturally.